 Glenwood Hot Springs is Open!
 Pool reservations are NOT required.
 Day admission for the Pool is on a first-come first-serve basis.
 Learn More!
 Spa of the Rockies is temporarily closed without a set reopening date.

-Glenwood Hot Springs Pool and Spa is the home of the world’s largest mineral hot springs pool.
+Glenwood Hot Springs Resort is the home of the world’s largest mineral hot springs pool, Spa of the Rockies and Glenwood Hot Springs Lodge.
 The historic thermal spring water has been drawing visitors from all over the world since 1888.
 The source of the Glenwood Hot Springs’ mineral water is the Yampah spring which produces over 3.5 million gallons of water per day at a temperature of 122°F.

 Soaking in or “taking the waters” is a time-honored healing tradition and one that is still recommended as a remedy for a variety of ailments.
 In fact, members of the nomadic Ute tribe were the earliest known people to soak in the healing hot springs which retains the original Ute language name “Yampah,” which translates to “Big Medicine.”

 However, this Hot Springs attraction offers some fun aquatic features in addition to world class relaxation!
 Make sure to check out the Sopris Splash Zone for thrills & laughs.

 Glenwood Hot Springs Resort

 401 North River Street

 During the summer months and through fall as weather permits, the aquatic playground features a fast-moving river ride, waterfalls, interactive play areas, a splash and show fountain as well as ample shade and soft surfaces.
 The Sopris Splash Zone consists of three main areas, all named for area attractions or local history.